 Interconnected shuttles aware of each other will enable them to cross each others' paths without collisions, and to maintain extra distance from non-autonomous vehicles.
-Shuttles will have crumple zones to protect passengers as Vehicles do in the 2020s.
+Shuttles will have crumple zones to protect passengers.
 Extra safety is provided by seat and shoulder belts.
 [Adams2020a]